-Business name: Shortley Kidzone
+Business name: Shotley Kidzone

 Business type: Community Enterprise

-Location: Shortley, Suffolk
+Location: Shotley, Suffolk

 Sometimes you need a community to get together to get things done.
 However, there are times when even a strong group with a dedicated committee needs extra help to bring matters to a close.

-Shortley Kidzone committee members had spent two years raising funds for a much needed portacabin.
+Shotley Kidzone committee members had spent two years raising funds for a much needed portacabin.
 It seemed like all odds are against them as twice they thought they’d made it and twice the unexpected happened.
 First, a grant fell through.
 Second, a supplier pulled out.